prysmaticlabs/documentation/website/docs/contribute/contribution-guidelines.md

 go version go1.16 darwin/amd64
 ```

-Having problems on windows 11 with the instructions above?
-Or for an easy windows10+11 environment using WSL [click here](/docs/contribute/windows-wsl-vscode).
+Having problems on Windows 11/10 with the instructions above?
+Or for an easy Windows11+10 environment using WSL [click here](/docs/contribute/windows-wsl-vscode).

 ### Building and testing Prysm with Go